Hemendra Nath Dutta

-H. N. Dutta or Hemendra Nath Dutta (also spelled as Hemendranath Dutta) is an Indian academician, archaeologist who served as the Director, Directorate of Archaeology, Cultural Affairs Department, Government of Assam.
+Dr Hemendra Nath Dutta (also spelled as Hemendranath Dutta) is an Indian academician, archaeologist who served as the Director, Directorate of Archaeology, Cultural Affairs Department, Government of Assam.
 He is also a former Vice Chancellor, International University Nagaland, (earlier The Global Open University Nagaland).

 Early life and career

 He was born on 1 November 1952.
 He completed his High School Leaving Certificate (HSLC) from Assam Board of Secondary Education in 1969, BA from Dibrugarh University in 1973, master's degree in arts from Gauhati University in 1975.
 He completed his Doctor of Philosophy from Gauhati University in 1998.
 His thesis title was: "Art and archaeology of the Doiyang Dhansiri valley of Assam".

 Publications

-Some of the selected books authored and edited by Dr. H. N. Dutta include the following:
+Some of the selected books authored and edited by Dutta include the following: